Replica of the Hildesheim crater.

 Galvanic silver plated.

 On October 17, 1868, a Roman treasure of 70 silverware pieces dating back to the first century BC was discovered in a small town in Lower Saxony named Hildesheim.
-This discovery, which is absolutely exceptional in terms of richness and state of preservation, is now kept in the Pergam Museum in Berlin.
+This discovery, which is absolutely exceptional for its richness and state of preservation, is now kept in the Pergam Museum in Berlin.

 In 1874, the Parisian house Christofle reproduced the 70 pieces of the treasure using the then revolutionary technique of electroplating, which makes it possible to cast extremely precise copper copies with a thin layer of silver plating using an electrochemical process.